-Looking for something fun to do with the kids this Chinese New Year 2022?
-Check out River Hongbao, Chingay 2022, Chinatown street lanterns, lion dances & more
+Looking for something fun to do with the kids?
+Here are all the best events for Chinese New Year 2022!
+Check out River Hongbao, the Chinatown street lanterns, lion dances, and Chingay 2022

 You may have already planned your reunion dinner and picked out your new outfits for Lunar New Year 2022, but what’s a Chinese New Year celebration without River Hongbao, Lion Dances and other cultural fun?
 Despite the subdued celebrations and social distancing measures still in place, there’s actually plenty for you to experience this Year of the Tiger.
 Plan your Chinese New Year 2022 with a little help from our roundup of where to go for cultural performances, River Hongbao, lion dances, Chinese New Year workshops and much more!